Tuesday, August 6, 2024

 It makes more sense for animals to be encountered in the wilderness, but it's never been particularly compelling to me to include a wolf den or an eagle's nest in my sandbox.
 As a result, animals tend to show up in my games most often as the result of a random encounter check.

 I use reaction rolls for every encounter in my games.
-I modify the reaction roll based on the creature's alignment, so that Lawful and Good creatures are more likely to be friendly or helpful, and Chaotic or Evil creatures are more likely to be unfriendly or hostile.
+I modify the reaction roll based on the creature's alignment, so that Lawful and Good creatures are more likely to be friendly or helpful, and Chaotic and Evil creatures are more likely to be unfriendly or hostile.
 Because animals are typically Neutral or unaligned, their reaction roll is unmodified, and because indifferent is the most common reaction rolled, animals tend to be indifferent towards the player characters.

 This makes sense for animals, but doesn't usually make for engaging gameplay.
 As a result, animals tend to be little more than wilderness set dressing - the players see a herd of deer and look at them for a while before moving on; they hear wolves howling in the distance and anticipate a fight, but the wolves are simply in the area, doing their own thing - nothing happens.